jpsca/writeadoc/docs/content/markdown/admonitions.md

 ///
 ```

-`type` will be used as the CSS class name and as default title.
+`type` will be used as the CSS class name and as the default title.
 It must be a
 single word.
-So, for instance:
+For instance:

 ```md
 /// admonition